 Windows: Visual Studio 2019 (Not visual studio code)

 MacOS: Xcode and CocaoPods installed

 Linux: Clang, Cmake, GTK development headers, Ninja build, and pkg-config.

-To enable Flutter we can run the following command to enable it installation wide:
+To enable Flutter, we can run the following command to allow it to installation wide:

 flutter config --enable-<platform>-desktop